maxlvl/logistic_digression/content/blog/jq/index.md

 I might want to share that with my fellow pastry-philes (yes, that's a word).
 Since spreadsheets are cool and all, I want to do that in a CSV file.

+### Problem:
 This leads me to 2 problems:
 - I need to get this JSON data in a CSV format
 - I need to be able to repeat this process with minimal effort.

+Normally, this could potentially take me quite some time to write a script to parse the json data, filter out the fields I care about and write those to a new file (or output them elsewhere).
+I would need to do this again for each vendor, assuming the response data will look different each time.

+### JQ to the rescue:
 This is where [`jq`](https://stedolan.github.io/jq/) comes into play.
 A *"lightweight and flexible command-line JSON processor"*, it basically lets you slice and dice up JSON data however you want, with the same ease that `grep`